-As part of the Plasma Physics group and John Adams Institute for Accelerator Science, I study a variety of fundamental and applied aspects of non-linear and relativistic energy-density propagating structures excited in various types of plasmas.
-This quest lies at the confluence of distinctly identified research areas such as advanced accelerator physics, non-linear plasma physics, computational electromagnetics & electrodynamics, high-energy density physics etc.
+This work is carried out as part of the Plasma Physics group and the John Adams Institute for Accelerator Science.
+My quest lies at the confluence of distinctly identified research areas such as advanced accelerator physics, non-linear plasma physics, computational electromagnetics & electrodynamics, high-energy density physics and astrophysics etc.

 Recent talks on YouTube -